Keith-PVL/keithmcintosh.github.io/tempposts/ 2014-01-08-booksheld---the-weight-of-the-heart.md

 ---
 layout: post
-title: 'Booksheld - the weight of the heart'
+title: "Booksheld - the weight of the heart"
 date: 08-Jan-2014
 categories: tbd
 ---